rnietoe/Training/docs/AWS/08-Databases.md

     * hosting a cross region with lower latency
     * MS SQL Server cannot be read replica
     * `Create read replica` from the RDS instance (must have **backups** turned on and check the option **Public** accesible)
-    * A read replica can be promoted as a standalone instance.
+    * A read replica can be promoted as a standalone instance, but this is a manual procedure.
 Note that the promotion process is irreversible.
     * You cannot create an encrypted Read Replica from an unencrypted master DB instance
+    * You can have up to 5 read replicas per master, each with its own DNS endpoint.
 * Use of **AWS EBS** volumes for database and log storage.
 Only Aurora uses its **storage system**.
 * We can manage RDS instances (CPU and Memory) using AWS CLI, AWS RDS API or management console.
 * RDS run on VM, but login is not allowed.